kraionyx/svaani--1/README.md

-# Karaionyx — AI Medical Scribe
+# Kraionyx — AI Medical Scribe

 A production-oriented **AI medical scribe**: it listens to a doctor–patient consultation, transcribes it (Sarvam V3 `saaras:v3` — multilingual; doctor/patient